-[23] "In the correspondence between HMRC and the taxpayers' accountants the former suggested that the hard-core surface is more durable than grass and consequently and quite simply is thus an improvement.
+[23] "In the correspondence between HMRC and the taxpayers' accountants, the former suggested that the hard-core surface is more durable than grass and consequently is thus an improvement.
 That inference may have a superficial attraction.
 However, as the evidence emerged, other considerations arose.
-Durability seems questionable as the original grass surface had been in existence for about 50 years.
-Maintenance costs of the new hard-core surface are, if anything, marginally higher.
+Durability seems questionable as the original grass surface had been in existence for about 50 years...Maintenance costs of the new hard-core surface are, if anything, marginally higher.
 The hard-core has less aesthetic appeal: it is like any hard-surfaced car park.
 It is not suitable as a recreational area for children.
 Securing a typical camping awning on a hard surface is problematical inasmuch as fixing pins cannot easily be located.
 This, in fact, has generated customer complaints."

 Evidence showed the original surface as more durable.
-This highlights the importance of really understanding what work has been undertaken, what the values are before and after and producing that one key point in any such situation - evidence to support the decision as to treatment.
+This highlights the importance of really understanding what work has been undertaken, what the values were before and after the work and the necessity to produce evidence to support the decision as to its treatment.

-Evidence of no enhancement and no improvements
+Evidence of no enhancements

-[24] "We do not consider that that part of the Park, ie the area allocated to touring caravans, has been enhanced or improved as a result.
-Also in the broader context of the Park as an entirety we do not consider that it gives rise to an improvement.
-In the valuations produced before and after the works were undertaken, there is no suggestion of an improvement or resulting enhanced value."
+[24] "We do not consider that that part of the Park, ie the area allocated to touring caravans, has been enhanced.
+Also, in the broader context of the Park as an entirety we do not consider that it gives rise to an improvement.
+In the valuations produced before and after the works were undertaken, there is no suggestion of a resulting enhanced value."

-The need to consider the ability to measure the enhancement and improvement element and work produce evidence to quantify the lack of improvement.
+The taxpayer must consider the ability to measure the enhancement element, and also be able to produce evidence to quantify the lack of improvement.

-The FTT decision on resurfacing
+The FTT decision on re-surfacing

-[26] "For all these reasons we consider that the expenditure of £89,210 on re-surfacing with hardcore is a revenue expense, deductible for tax purposes.
+[26] "For all these reasons we consider that the expenditure of £89,210 on re-surfacing with hard-core is a revenue expense, deductible for tax purposes.
 The Appeal is accordingly allowed."

-This decision could have a lot of impact on not just caravan parks but farming operations which have a variety of surfaces which need an ongoing repair programme.
+This decision could have significant impacts on not just caravan parks but farming operations which have a variety of surfaces requiring ongoing repair programmes.

-It is enlightening to note that the FTT considered that the evidence showed that maintenance costs of the new hard-core surface are higher to maintain than the previous grass surface.
-It might be questionable as to why this particular caravan park put down the hard-core as it is generally considered it did not look as good and it was difficult to secure camping awnings, and it did not increase the value.
-However, the Cairnsmill Caravan Park did put down a hard standing, and the expenditure on the resurfacing with hard-core was allowed as a revenue expense.
+It is enlightening to note that the FTT considered that the evidence showed that maintenance costs of the new hard-core are higher than the previous grass surface.
+It might be questionable as to why this hard-core was put down, as it did not look as good and it is now difficult to secure camping awnings; thus the park's value did not increase.